kfung21/norcaltravels_old/doc/blog/2020-06-23_Dumb Jokes.md

 A. As mushroom as possible.

 ESCAR-DONT-GO <br/>
-*Q:Whydo French people eat snails?* <br/>
+*Q: Why do French people eat snails?* <br/>
 A: Because they won't touch fast food.

-WHENLIFE GIVES YOU MELONS… <br/>
+WHEN LIFE GIVES YOU MELONS… <br/>
-*Q:Whatdo you do when life gives you melons?* <br/>
+*Q:What do you do when life gives you melons?* <br/>
 A: See a doctor, because you’re probably dyslexic.

-APACK OF PRYING PEPPERS <br/>
+A PACK OF PRYING PEPPERS <br/>
-*Q:Whatdoes a nosy pepper do?* <br/>
+*Q:What does a nosy pepper do?* <br/>
 A: Gets jalapeño business.

 SPYGHETTI <br/>
-*Q:Whatdo you call a dishonest noodle?* <br/>
+*Q:What do you call a dishonest noodle?* <br/>
 A: An Impasta.

 ## Diet Jokes
 ONE IS ENOUGH <br/>
-*Whileshopping for a bathroom scale, I found one that tracks not only weight but also body fat, bone mass, and water percentage.
+*While shopping for a bathroom scale, I found one that tracks not only weight but also body fat, bone mass, and water percentage.
 I nixed that one in favor of a low-tech model.
 As I told the salesperson, “I don’t need to be depressed four ways; one is quite enough.”*

-FORHERE OR TO GO? <br/>
+FOR HERE OR TO GO? <br/>
-*Somethingtells me I need to lose some weight.
+*Something tells me I need to lose some weight.
 During a recent trip to visit my son and his family, I stopped off at a bakery to pick up dessert.
 After scanning the display case, I settled on a dozen pound-cake cupcakes.
 The clerk’s pleasant response: “Is that for here or to go?”*

 ILL TAKE MINE TO GO <br/>
 *Q:Why go to the paint store when you're on a diet?* <br/>